A Day Trip to Bath

 Abbey Church of Saint Peter and Saint Paul of Bath, or more commonly known as Bath Abbey, was founded in the 7th century.
 The Abbey has been refit several times over the centuries, and this latest version is from the 1860s.
-The church contains war memorials for locals, monuments to notable people in the form of stained glass.
+The church contains war memorials for locals and monuments to notable people in the form of stained glass.
 On the west front of the Abbey there are two stone ladders with angels climbing to heaven.
 The Abbey still holds regular church services for locals and visitors alike.
 The Abbey welcomes almost a half-million visitors each year.
-It is well worth the time when in Bath!
+It is well worth the time when on your day trip to Bath!

 The Jane Austen Centre

 Our favorite stop of the day was The Jane Austen Centre!
 Dedicated to Jane’s time in the city, the Jane Austen Centre shows the influence the city had on her life and literature.
 The tour through the museum was very interesting, so much I didn’t know about Jane Austen!
 And the Regency Tea Room was the bomb!
 We tried a variety of their offerings – including finger sandwiches, scones and clotted cream, and a variety of sweets!
 Even my son and husband really enjoyed this!
 It was a great break at the end of a long day of walking around Bath.

 If you are a Jane Austen fan, this is a must on your day trip to Bath!!
 And, definitely make time for their Tea Room!
 You’ll be glad you did.